Koszul self duality of manifolds: Verdier Duality

 \begin{remark} Although the parametrized spectrum $\Sigma^\infty_X X$ has the simplest implementation of Verdier duality, one cannot disregard the other cases.
 In the Borel category a similar description of Verdier duality holds for trivial $G$-spectra, but it is only an equivalence when $BG$ is compact.
-This is because one first demonstrates that Verdier duality is an equivalence for free $G$-spectra, and then inducts up which requires the compactness of $BG$. \cite[Section 3]{klein_2001}. \end{remark} The Verdier dualizing parametrized spectrum $P(X,A)$ captures a great deal of information about Poincaré duality.
-Let $k$ be a field. \begin{prp} For $A \rightarrow X$ as above, if $P(X,A)$ has fiber equivalent to $S^{-n}$ and there is a global choice of orientation of the fibers $H_{-n}(P(X,A)|_x;k)$, then $H_n(X,A;k)$ has a fundamental class $[\alpha]$ such that
+This is because one first demonstrates that Verdier duality is an equivalence for free $G$-spectra, then proceeds by an induction which requires the compactness of $BG$. \cite[Section 3]{klein_2001}. \end{remark} The Verdier dualizing parametrized spectrum $P(X,A)$ captures a great deal of information about Poincaré duality.
+Let $k$ be a field. \begin{prp} If $A \rightarrow X$ is a cofibration of spaces with the homotopy type of compact CW complexes such that $P(X,A)$ has fiber equivalent to $S^{-n}$ and there is a global choice of orientation of the fibers $H_{-n}(P(X,A)|_x;k)$, then $H_n(X,A;k)$ has a fundamental class $[\alpha]$ such that

 is an isomorphism. \end{prp}

 \begin{proof} This follows from Verdier duality and the Thom isomorphism theorem for parametrized spectra with spherical fibers\cite[Theorem 20.5.8]{may_sigurdsson_2006}. \end{proof}